 How Common Are ACL Injuries?

-According to the CDC, anterior cruciate ligament injuries affect as many as 250,000 people in the United States each year.
+, anterior cruciate ligament injuries affect as many as 250,000 people in the United States each year.
 Though more men than women experience ACL injuries, this is only because there are more male athletes than female athletes.
 In other words, because more men are exposed to the risk of injuring their ACL, ACL injuries are more common among men.

 However, women have a significantly higher risk of ACL injuries.
 Generally speaking, women's joints are looser and have a greater range of motion than men's.
 In addition, women typically have less muscle mass around their knees.
 Both of these factors contribute to instability in the knee joint, ultimately making an ACL injury more likely.